House of Lords e-Hustings: Jessica Goldfinch (Total words: 350)

 Question 3: Do you agree that promoting workers' co-operatives is an important aspect of laying the foundations for a green society?
 If you do, how would you work for this in the House of Lords?

 Yes – bicameral work/collaboration are essential.
 Both Houses, Scottish Parliament, Welsh Assembly and London Regional Assembly have Cooperative Party representation.
 Likewise NEF, (http://www.neweconomics.org), would be an excellent starting point.
+Members can promote a particular issue within the House in a variety of ways:

 · Ask the government a question